capensisma/Herald/README.md

   overrides: { //disable given medium for all users.
     example: true //example medium would not be sent },
-  queueTimmer: 60000, //run server queue once every minute
+  queueTimer: 60000, //run server queue once every minute
-  userPrefrenceDefault: true, //send notifications unless the user has disabled
+  userPreferenceDefault: true, //send notifications unless the user has disabled
   collectionName: 'notifications', //override herald collection name, must be set before meteor startup
   useIronRouter: true //use iron:router if available.
 }
 ```

 Herald uses [artwells:queue](https://github.com/artwells/meteor-queue) to manage server side async sending of notifications.
 All of the queue's default settings remain.
-Herald calls `Queue.run()` once every minute, unless `Herald.settings.queueTimmer` has been changed.
+Herald calls `Queue.run()` once every minute, unless `Herald.settings.queueTimer` has been changed.
 While developing you may wish to set that timer to 5 or 10 seconds.

 ## onRun [advanced usage only, experimental]